Academic Profile

 Postgraduate

-Jamie is the Director of Graduate Studies for the School MSc programmes.
-He was formally the Academic Director for the MSc in Nature, Society and Environmental Governance course.
+Jamie is the Academic Director for the MSc in Nature, Society and Environmental Governance course.
 He convenes and teaches on the 'Nature and Society' core course for this MSc.
 Jamie also co-teaches a module on 'Conservation and Society' on the MSc in Biodiversity, Conservation and Management.

 Jamie welcomes enquiries from individuals wishing to undertake doctoral or post-doctoral research in the four research areas outlined above, or related topics including: the histories, geographies, cultures and politics of wildlife conservation, including rewilding; animal geographies; the social dimensions of the microbiome, sustainable transitions in food and agriculture.
 Jamie and Beth Greenhough run the More-Than-Human Geographies reading group and seminar series.